Lanre-gabriel/MTN-Nigeria-Customer-Churn-Analysis-Q1-2025/README.md

 ---

 ## Aims and Objectives
-This project is primarily to investigate the impact of  MTN's complex data bundle and recent price increase on customer behavior.
+This project is primarily to investigate the impact of  MTN's complex data bundle structures and recent price increases on customer behavior.
 Using an Excel dashboard,Churn rate is explored through different categories,retention rate and customers satisfaction levels is quantified.
 The goal is to provide actionable insights that could help MTN improve retention and customer loyalty.